are hip disorders?

 Imaging tests allow the doctor to view the hip in detail.
 They’ll be able to see any fractures, deformities, or swelling using these imaging tests.

 Your doctor may choose to do a bone biopsy to check for abnormalities in the bone and surrounding tissues.
 During a bone biopsy, a surgeon will use a needle to take a small sample of your bone.
 The sample may reveal abnormalities in the bone’s cells.
 This will lead the doctor to the cause of the hip disorder.

 Medications can treat inflammation caused by arthritis.
 Medications also relieve the pain associated with hip disorders.
-Pain relief medications are often helpful in treating irritable hip syndrome and soft tissue pain.
+Pain relievers are often helpful in treating irritable hip syndrome and soft tissue pain.

 Complications of a hip disorder include the inability to walk properly and the possibility of lifelong treatment for chronic pain.
-Some people may have permanent deformities due to the disorder.
-Depending on the severity of the disorder, you may need several surgeries to correct it.
+Some people may have permanent deformities of the hip due to the disorder.
+Depending on the severity of the disorder, several surgeries may be needed to correct it.